Owen Aaronovitch

-Owen Aaronovitch (born 1956) is a British actor, known for portraying Jon Lindsay in Coronation Street.
+Owen Aaronovitch (born 29 November 1956) is an English actor, known for portraying Jon Lindsay in Coronation Street.

 Background

 Aaronovitch was born in Parliament Hill, London.
 He is the son of the late economist and communist Sam Aaronovitch, and brother of the journalist David Aaronovitch and writer Ben Aaronovitch.
 Aaronovitch attended Dame Alice Owen's School in Islington, and at the age of eighteen moved to Newcastle to study creative arts.

 Aaronovitch is married to actress Fiona Bruce, with whom he has two children, Frankie and Ruben.
 It is often falsely reported on fan websites that Aaronovitch's wife is the newsreader and Antiques Roadshow presenter, Fiona Bruce.
 This is false.
 His wife, of the same name, is an actress and teaches drama along with her husband.

 Acting career

 Aaronovitch made his professional debut at the Belgrade Theatre in Coventry.
-His theatre work includes The Great Gatsby, The Hunchback of Notre Dame, Pinocchio, The Waltz and Red Dust Blue Dreams.
+His theatre work includes The Great Gatsby, The Hunchback of Notre-Dame, Pinocchio, The Waltz and Red Dust Blue Dreams.

-Aaronovitch played the role of fake airline pilot Jon Lindsay, the con man responsible for Deirdre Rashid's imprisonment, in Coronation Street from 1997 to 1998.
+Aaronovitch played the role of fake airline pilot Jon Lindsay, the con man responsible for Deirdre Rachid's imprisonment, in Coronation Street from 1997 to 1998.
 He also did a drag parody of this role, as a drag character called Jean Lindsay on Harry Hill.

 His other television credits include Prime Suspect, A Touch of Frost, Reckless, The Bill and Doctors.

 Aaronovitch also portrayed Olag Gan in the 2006 audio revival of Blake's 7.